copdips/copdips.github.io/_posts/2018/2018-05-03-setting-up-github-pages-with-custom-domain-over-https.md

 {% include toc title="Table of content" %}

+# Setting Up Github Pages With Custom Domain over HTTPS

+> With Github pages, we can create our blogs in our own domain over HTTPS completely free (Of course you should pay for your domain name at the Registrar).

-# Create Github pages on Github.com
+## Create Github pages on Github.com

 1. On Github create a repo with name : githubUserName.github.io
 2. Push a file `index.html` to branch `master` or `gh-pages`